Kong/kongponents/docs/guide/contributing.md

 #### Attributes

 Sometimes you will need to generate a random string to be used as value for various attributes (e.g. accessibility-related attributes like `id`, `for`, `aria-labelledby`, etc.).

-To generate a random id you can use a `useUniqueId` composable:
+To generate a random id so that it is safe for SSR, you **must** use the `useUniqueId` composable in your component:

 ```ts
 <script setup lang="ts">